KiranKumarMalik/Weather-app-using-Django-and-OpenweatherAPI/README.md

-## 🌡️ Weather application using Django framework and OpenweatherAPI
+## 🌡️ Weather application using Django framework, Openweathermap API and unsplash API

 Weather Application is a Django web application designed for to know the temperature, humidity and wind speed of particular city